HKUST-Network/spring2025pg/_checkpoints/cp4.md

 * Does your data corroborate Dr. Mathis's hypothesis?
 Why or why not?

 ### Your own CCA
-In your report include a section called ``Algorithm Proposal.''
+In your report include a section called **Algorithm Proposal**.
 In this section, you should:
 * Propose a new algorithm (or a modification to Reno) that improves its throughput.
 Provide a detailed algorithm description, including why your new algorithm will improve throughput relative to your Reno implementation.

-In your report include a section called ``Algorithm Evaluation.''
+In your report include a section called **Algorithm Evaluation**.
 In this section, you should:
 * Provide data comparing your Reno implementation to your new algorithm completing a 1MB transfer.
-* That means how long does it take for a single connection to transfer 1MB?
+* That means how long does it take for a single connection to transfer 1MB.

 <!-- * Provide data comparing your Reno implementation to your new algorithm completing a 20MB transfer.
 Compare the following properties of both algorithms:
     1. How long does it take for a single connection to transfer 20MB?